Types of Target Fields in Import Scenarios

 To insert a value into a drop-down list, you have to specify the value as it is displayed in the list.
 For example, on the Invoices and Memos form, you can insert the value Invoice into the Type field.
 If you specify a value that is not supported in the list, the system displays an error during import.

-The target field on the MYOB Acumatica form may be a group of radio buttons.
-For example, a group of radio buttons is in the Additional Processing group of the Settings for Use in AP tab of the Payment Methods (CA204000) form.
+The target field on the MYOB Acumatica form may be a group of option buttons.
+For example, a group of option buttons is in the Additional Processing group of the Settings for Use in AP tab of the Payment Methods (CA204000) form.

-In the system, a group of radio buttons is treated as one field, which can have as the values the names of the radio buttons.
-Therefore, to select a radio button by using an import scenario, you should select the name of the group that contains the radio button in the Field / Action Name column of the Import Scenarios form (SM206025), and specify the name of the radio button in the Source Field / Value column.
-For example, to select the Print Checks radio button in the Additional Processing group of the Settings for Use in AP tab of the Payment Methods form, you should select the Settings for Use in AP target object and the APAdditionalProcessing field, and specify the source value ='Print Checks'.
+In the system, a group of option buttons is treated as one field, which can have as the values the names of the option buttons.
+Therefore, to select an option button by using an import scenario, you should select the name of the group that contains the option button in the Field or Action column of the Import Scenarios form (SM206025), and specify the name of the radio button in the Source Field or Value column.
+For example, to select the Print Checks option button in the Additional Processing section of the Settings for Use in AP tab of the Payment Methods form, you should select the Settings for Use in AP target object and the APAdditionalProcessing field, and specify the source value as ='Print Checks'.

-To reflect a user clicking a button in the scenario mapping, you have to insert the corresponding action in the proper position in the mapping, and you don't have to map the action to any value.
+To reflect a user clicking a button or a command in the scenario mapping, you need to insert the corresponding action in the proper position in the mapping, and you don't have to map the action to any value.
 For more information and examples, see Actions in Import Scenarios.

 In a similar way as you specify values for fields on forms and invoke actions, you can specify values and click buttons in pop-up panels that users can invoke.